awmckinley/config/modules/virt.other/README.md

-## Virtualization & Containers
+# Operating System Virtualization Platforms

-Software for running virtual machines and containers.
+This module provides virtualization software for running different operating systems, including Windows Subsystem for Linux and Parallels Desktop for Mac.